Vrushali-More28/Serverless-Text-to-Speech-Application-with-Amazon-Polly/README.md

     Table name: posts
     Partition key: id (String)
     Table settings: Default settings

+    After completion the application setup, it stores the following information in the DynamoDB table:
+    id: The ID of the post.
+    status: UPDATED or PROCESSING, depending on whether an MP3 file has already been created.
+    text: The post's text, for which an audio file is being created.
+    voice: The Amazon Polly voice that was used to create audio file.
+    url: A link to an S3 bucket where an audio file is being stored.

 Task 2: Creation of an Amazon S3 bucket to store all audio files created by the application.